-For the most recent reporting period (CDC Week1 18: week of May 7, 2022), all six syndromic indicators decreased from the previous reporting period (CDC week 14, week of April 9, 2022).
-Four of the syndromic indicators are currently increasing (Psychological Distress, Suspected Suicide Attempts, Drug Overdose, and Alcohol-related emergency department [ED] visits), but are lower than corresponding weeks for 2019, 2021, and 2022.
-Suicidal Ideation is also increasing but is lower than corresponding weeks for 2019 and 2020.
-It is important to note that the large spike in COVID-19 ED visits and significant adverse weather conditions could impact behavioral health ED visits.
+For the most recent reporting period (CDC Week1 20: week of May 21, 2022), all six syndromic indicators decreased from the previous reporting period (CDC week 18, week of May 7, 2022).
+Five of the syndromic indicators are currently increasing (Psychological Distress, Suicidal Ideation, Suspected Suicide Attempt, Drug Overdose, and Alcohol-Related emergency department [ED] visits), but are lower than corresponding weeks for 2019, 2021, and 2022 to date.
+Homelessness ED visits are decreasing and are lower than corresponding weeks for 2019 and 2020, but higher than the corresponding week of 2021.
+Current trends for all syndromic indicators are increasing.